ben-d-t/ben-d-t.github.io/content/christian-longtermism.md

 ___

-If you made it this far, thanks and please [like comment share subscribe](https://imgflip.com/i/4fusa8).
+If you made it this far, thanks.
 In short: There are specific Christian beliefs that, when considered carefully, should motivate longterm thinking.
 Packaged together, I think the implications of these beliefs create an interesting argument in favor of some sort of "Christian longtermism" -- that is, longtermism motivated by specific Christian beliefs.

 Some topics I would like to explore next:
 - Common objections to this argument?